 (A bit more reading on SnapChat dysmorphia: https://www.independent.co.uk/life-style/plastic-surgery-cosmetic-snapchat-teenagers-millennials-dysmorphia-bdd-a8474881.html)

-The picture was originally taken for her then boyfriend, a fellow teacher in the same school district, and it remains uncertain how the students obtained the picture, but she is currently suing the school for unlawful termination and gender discrimination.
-While I for one hope that she wins this lawsuit, what's important is the realities that this case put in stark focus.
+The picture was originally taken for her then boyfriend, a fellow teacher in the same school district, and it remains uncertain how the students obtained it, but she is currently suing the school for unlawful termination and gender discrimination.
+While I for one hope that she wins this lawsuit, what's important is the reality that this case puts in stark focus.
 That nudity is inherently sexual, and that viewing someone as sexual is the antithesis of viewing them as professional.
 The superintendent of the district went so far as to say Miranda was no longer seen as a "role model" to students since they have seen a picture of her chest.

-So while the proliferation of phone cameras and digital distribution increases the chances of these photos being shared dramatically, the repercussions of having these photos become public remain largely the same.
+So while the proliferation of phone cameras and digital distribution increases the chances of these photos being shared dramatically, the repercussions of having these photos become public remains largely the same.
+The risk increased while the consequences stayed the same.
 To be fair, the picture was originally taken to titillate her boyfriend, it does not change the fact that a good teacher was fired for a photo of her sitting on her bed topless that was never meant to be public in the first place.

-In an age where nearly our every move is digitally documented by ourselves, our government, and various commercial enterprises, and outdated puritan American values still judge us personally and professionally, doesn't it make sense why Millennials would be a tad bit hesitant to disrobe in a public setting?
+In an age where nearly our every move is digitally documented by ourselves, our government, and various commercial enterprises, and outdated puritan American values still judge us personally and professionally on nipples, doesn't it make sense why Millennials would be a tad bit hesitant to disrobe in a public setting?

 And while spies in the 1960's had an entire department of the government dedicated to inventing innovative gadgets to secretly take pictures, now all people have to do is pretend to text.
 Many nudist clubs have responded by enacting "no cellphone policies" on their premises, but with 60% of U.S. college students self-admitting to cellphone addiction, this policy certainly doesn't help with their youth recruitment efforts.
 This dynamic creates a dilemma for young nudists; is the risk of a nude picture of themselves being circulated worth the liberating experience of social nudity?
 For many, the juice just isn't worth the squeeze.